barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 details of its Euro bank account (R1).
 The transaction for now is still pending in RS's ledger.
 Let's say that the spot price means that Sender will "pay" €110.
 Sender has an alloted amount of time to send the funds, or the transaction is voided.
-2. The Sender makes the transfer (1).
+2. The Sender makes the transfer (2).
 This is usually a local transfer using the mechanisms described in [part 1][1].
 3. RS gets a notification that the amount has been deposited in its R1 account.
 The transaction is marked as "funded".
 4. RS then instructs its GBP account (R2) to pay out the £100.
 5. Again using a local payment mechanism (e.g. Faster Payments in the UK), Receiver gets the money.
 The transaction is then marked as completed in RS's ledger and the books are balanced.
+Notice how the Receiver got paid **without** an international money transfer.

 Let's pause here and unwrap the phrase "the books are balanced".
 In step 2, RS's account R1 received €110, so RS's assets increased by €110.
 By sending out the equivalent amount in GBP in step 5 (i.e. £100), RS no longer owns the €110.
 Or better own the *value represented by €110*.
-By nominally "securing" the FX rate at the moment of transfer (€110 for £100)
+By nominally "securing" the FX rate at the moment of transfer (€110 for £100):
 * R1 is up by €110,
 * R2 is down by £100, and
 * the books are balanced.